No items in your shopping bag.

 • Our e-commerce boxes are FSC certified and 100% recyclable.
 They are designed to be easily resealed and reused in the event of returns.

-• Some of our e-commerce orders, especially in Europe, are dispatched from our stores closest to the delivery location, so as to limit the miles travelled
+• Some of our e-commerce orders, especially in Europe, are dispatched from our stores closest to the delivery location, so as to limit the kilometres travelled

 • Implementing reusable packaging solutions for our deliveries from 2022